Smooth Operator (Big Daddy Kane song): Samples

 The song contains samples of "All Night Long" by Mary Jane Girls, "Do Your Thing" by Isaac Hayes from his soundtrack to the film Shaft (1971), "Sexual Healing" and "Let's Get It On" by Marvin Gaye, "The Champ" by The Mohawks, and "Impeach the President" by the Honey Drippers.

+Music video

+The music video features a cameo by Al B. Sure! and rapper Kwamé and comedian and actor Chris Rock.